flowchart TD

 2.2.4 Step 4 — PKNCAdata

 PKNCAdata combines concentration and dose objects.
-If you don’t specify intervals, PKNCA automatically determines them from the dosing times.
+If you don’t specify intervals, PKNCA builds defaults: for single-dose data, from the built-in single.dose.aucs specification anchored at the dosing times; multiple-dose data get tau-based intervals instead.

 o_data <- PKNCAdata(o_conc, o_dose)You can inspect the auto-generated intervals: